 Margalit disagreed.
 "Microsoft is getting its act together.
 They did a horrible, terrible job (in the past) but now they are serious.
 I believe that they will be a very strong security player and force the rest of the industry to be niche players," Margalit said.

 While the speakers gave no clear direction on the path the industry needs to take to truly alleviate companies' security woes, they did have some words of advice.
 Invest in integrated security products and avoid security appliances whose architecture changes after a few years, Barkat said.

-"We need to get out of the defence mode and allow companies to go on the offensive," said PGP's Dunkelberger.
+"We need to get out of the defense mode and allow companies to go on the offensive," said PGP's Dunkelberger.

 Despite the various opinions, on one point at least everyone seemed to agree.

-"The existing security situation sucks," Barkat said, to the agreement of attendees.
+"The existing security situation sucks," Barkat said, to resounding nods from attendees.

 Canterbury town could have 50% fibre uptake in few years